DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/who-do-you-want-to-teach.md

 Learn more about [the routes to become an early years teacher](/early-years-teaching-training).

 ### Further education

 If you’ve got industry experience and a passion for teaching young people over 16 and adults, then further education could be for you.

-There are three key areas, vocational courses covering areas like plumbing and health care, academic courses on subjects like English and maths, and basic skills courses covering literacy and numeracy.
+There are three key areas:

+* vocational courses covering areas like plumbing and health care
+* academic courses on subjects like English and maths
+* basic skills courses covering literacy and numeracy.

 Learn more about [teaching in further education](/become-a-further-education-teacher).